MOUNTAIN MAN TRIATHLON: OLYMPIC & LONG COURSE

 This is a USAT sanctioned event.
 You must be an annual member and have your membership card with you OR pay a one-day event fee of $15 at packet pickup.You may also purchase it on line through USAT an annual membership.

 USA Triathlon offers an Adult ($50) and Youth ($10) Annual Membership.
 This 12 month membership eliminates the requirement to purchase one-day memberships for any USA Triathlon sanctioned event and comes with exclusive sponsor discounts from USA Triathlon Partners.
+You can purchase annual memberships when you register, or separately through USAT.

 Little America is the feature hotel of the Mountain Man Triathlons.
 They are one of the sponsors of the post-race festivities and have a block of rooms set aside for athletes.
 Just call to reserve your room and let them know that you will be there for Mountain Man.